CTC vs In-Hand Salary Guide India 2026-27

 | ₹50 LPA | ₹2,80,000 | 67% |

-How to Maximize Your Take-Home
+How to Actually Maximize Take-Home

-- Invest in 80C instruments (if using old regime) — PPF, ELSS, LIC, EPF
+- Invest in 80C instruments (if using old regime) — PPF, ELSS, LIC, EPF all count

-- Contribute to NPS — Additional ₹50,000 deduction under Section 80CCD(1B) in old regime
+- Contribute to NPS — Additional ₹50,000 deduction under Section 80CCD(1B) in the old regime

 - Monthly and annual take-home under both tax regimes

-- State-wise professional tax (auto-calculated)
+- State-wise professional tax (auto-applied by state selection)

 - Month-by-month breakdown